Types of Personal Injuries

 Personal Injury Causes

 There are many circumstances that can cause a person to suffer a personal injury.
-These include vehicle accidents, slip-and-fall cases, defective products that malfunction, medical malpractice, and failure to provide safe premises.
+These include vehicle accidents, slip-and-fall cases, defective products that malfunction, medical malpractice, birth injuries, and failure to provide safe premises.

 Personal Injury Lawsuits